salesforcecli/plugin-data/messages/bulk.resume.command.md

 Org alias or username to use for the target org.

+# flags.wait.summary

+Number of minutes to wait for the command to complete before displaying the results.

 # checkStatus

 Run command %s data %s resume -i %s -o %s to check status.